dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 1. Windows 10 Mobile Emulator (Creators Update),

-2. Universal Windows Platform tools for Xamarin.
+2. Universal Windows Platform tools for Xamarin,

-3. Visual Studio Emulator for Android
+3. Visual Studio Emulator for Android.

 If you want to store on GitHub select that under individual components.